Software project engineer with extensive experience in satellite and instrument flight software development.

 I was responsible for a team of 3-6 software developers who maintain and enhance Star Tracker Flight Software for a variety of missions and customers.
 I managed budget, schedule, configuration and change tracking, and ensured that the software meets requirements.

 - Operational Land Imager (OLI), Landsat Data Continuity Mission

 After the initial delivery of OLI Flight Software to the customer, I was the sole software engineer for the remainder of the program.
 I maintained and updated flight software as well as the command and telemetry database for the OLI instrument.
 I was part of a team of Ball engineers who provided instrument training to operations personnel at Goddard Spaceflight Center, and who provided technical advice and support during mission rehearsals, launch, and a 3-month on-orbit checkout period.
 The OLI instrument performed flawlessly and is currently delivering awesome image data to the USGS LandSat program.

 - Orbital Express Demonstration Project

-I was the Flight Software Project Lead for NEXTSat, one of the two spacecraft built for the Orbital Express mission.
+I was the software project engineer for NEXTSat, one of the two spacecraft built for the Orbital Express mission.
 I took over the team during code development, and oversaw the flight software through integration and test and delivery to the customer.
 I was also responsible for the development and maintenance of the spacecraft command and telemetry database.
 During the six-month mission, I was one of three Ball engineers providing continuous on-site support to the Air Force mission operations team at Kirtland Air Force Base.

 (C++, Solaris, VxWorks, OASIS-CC, Perl, shell scripting, DOORS, Agile, Subversion, Trac)